 \subsection{Rescaling automorphisms and the R-group}

 We are now ready to define our rescaling automorphisms

-We shall use the $C^*$-algebra isomorphism given in Theorem~\ref{thm-structure-of-reduced-c=star-algebra-2}, and first define a family of rescaling automorphisms of each summand of the $c_0$-direct sum in that theorem.
+We shall use the $C^*$-algebra isomorphism given in Theorem~\ref{thm-structure-of-reduced-c=star-algebra-2}, and first define a family of rescaling automorphisms of each summand in the $c_0$-direct sum that appears there.
 Then we shall transfer the automorphisms to $C^*_r(G)$ using the isomorphism in the theorem.